Australia's leading pharmacy review service for personal injury insurers

 referral triage and action

-Employed pharmacists, not contractors - Our pharmacists are employed by IMM, with weekly clinical education sessions covering regulatory and clinical changes in the insurance and pharmaceutical landscape.
+Employed pharmacists, not contractors — Our team is fully employed by IMM, with weekly clinical education sessions covering regulatory and clinical changes across the insurance and pharmaceutical landscape.

-Approved nationally - Supported by regulators across all Australian states and territories.
-Trusted by GIO/Suncorp, EML, QBE, Allianz, DXC, Gallagher Bassett and more.
+Trusted nationally — Approved by regulators across all Australian states and territories.
+Relied on by GIO/Suncorp, EML, QBE, Allianz, DXC, Gallagher Bassett, and more.

 Our Services